 The Apple-1 Computer

-This website is created by a vintage computer enthusiast and dedicated to the legendary Apple Computer 1.
-The very first computer of one of the today's most valuable companies.
-From a historical standpoint, the Apple-1 may not be the most important computer.
-But it is one was the most important.
-Just because it was the cornerstone on which the Apple corporation was built.
+This website is created by a vintage computer enthusiast and is dedicated to the legendary Apple Computer 1 — the very first computer from one of today’s most valuable companies.
+From a historical standpoint, the Apple-1 may not be the most important computer, but it was one of the most significant.
+It was the cornerstone on which the Apple Corporation was built.
 Without this first computer, Apple might not exist.

-APPLE-1.INFO and APPLE-1.ORG ARE NOT ASSOCIATED IN ANY WAY WITH THE APPLE INC. Here you find the Apple Inc. website.
+APPLE-1.INFO and APPLE-1.ORG ARE NOT ASSOCIATED IN ANY WAY WITH APPLE INC. Here you can find the official Apple Inc. website.
 The Apple-1 was the first ever product and computer distributed by Apple.

 A brief introduction to the Apple-1 computer

-Steve Wozniak wrote in an email, that a few were made in a pre-production run.
-This is given by the pictures of the Apple #2 listed in the Apple-1 Registry.
-Clearly a pre-series model of the Apple-1.
-None of the pre-production Apple-1 have been seen for many years.
+Steve Wozniak wrote in an email that a few were made in a pre-production run.
+This is supported by photos of Apple #2 listed in the Apple-1 Registry, clearly showing a pre-series model of the Apple-1.
+None of the pre-production Apple-1s have been seen for many years.

-Despite so many articles about the Apple-1 designed in a garage, it happened in Steve Wozniak's apartments (Villa Serra Apartments, today The Markham Apartments).
+Despite many articles claiming the Apple-1 was designed in a garage, it was actually developed in Steve Wozniak's apartment (Villa Serra Apartments, now The Markham Apartments).

-The unusual display section is a result of the so-called 'Computer Converser' which Steve Wozniak and Alex Kamradt designed as a terminal.
-The idea came from an article in the magazine Popular Electronics 1975.
+The unusual display section is a result of the so-called 'Computer Converser,' which Steve Wozniak and Alex Kamradt designed as a terminal.
+The idea was inspired by an article in the 1975 issue of Popular Electronics magazine.

 The motherboard was designed by Howard Cantin (an Atari employee at the time).
-Steve Jobs bought the components from Cramer Electronics (today Arrow Electronics) on a net 30 day term.
-All Apple-1’s components including IC sockets were soldered in a factory.
+Steve Jobs purchased the components from Cramer Electronics (now Arrow Electronics) on a net 30-day term.
+All Apple-1 components, including IC sockets, were factory-soldered.

-Steve Jobs' parents' home The IC chips were placed in Steve Jobs' parents' house.
-Steve Job's sister and Daniel Kottke equipped the mainboards.
-His sister made just a few before Daniel took over the work.
-She bent too many pins of the chips while watching TV.
-First 50 boards in the house, next 50 in the garage.
-Steve Wozniak showed up about once a week and corrected any mistakes in the garage.
-As soon as a few mainboards were equipped, those were delivered to the Byte Shop.
+Steve Jobs' parents' home The IC chips were placed at Steve Jobs' parents’ house.
+Steve Jobs' sister and Daniel Kottke assembled the mainboards.
+His sister assembled just a few before Daniel took over the task, as she bent too many chip pins while watching TV.
+The first 50 boards were assembled in the house, and the next 50 in the garage.
+Steve Wozniak visited about once a week to correct any mistakes in the garage.
+As soon as a few mainboards were ready, they were delivered to the Byte Shop.

-First Byte Shop The first 50 Apple-1 were sold to the Byte Shop, owned by Paul Terrell, who met Steve at the Homebrew Computer Club.
-Without this contact, the Apple Company might not exist.
+First Byte Shop The first 50 Apple-1 computers were sold to the Byte Shop, owned by Paul Terrell, who met Steve at the Homebrew Computer Club.
+Without this connection, the Apple Company might never have existed.
 The Byte Shop was one of the first personal computer retailers.
-Paul Terrell was visionary and wanted to offer a fully assembled computer for little money.
-Only later did Paul Terrell realize that a complete computer in Steve Jobs' eyes meant the assembled board.
-Keyboard, cassette interface and tape recorder had to be bought.
+Paul Terrell was a visionary who wanted to offer a fully assembled computer at a low price.
+Only later did he realize that Steve Jobs' idea of a “complete computer” meant an assembled board—keyboard, cassette interface, and tape recorder had to be purchased separately.

-East Coast: Later Stan Veit bought an Apple-1.
-He was the owner of the east coast's first computer store.
-He showed this computer at the Association of Computer Machinery and in the beginning nobody believed him that the Apple-1 would be a computer.
+East Coast: Later, Stan Veit bought an Apple-1.
+He was the owner of the first computer store on the East Coast.
+He showcased the Apple-1 at the Association of Computer Machinery event, and initially, no one believed it was actually a computer.

-According to Daniel Kottke, a car dealer contacted Apple and wanted to use the Apple-1 computers for his business.
-This was by far the most lucrative idea.
-But it never happened.
+According to Daniel Kottke, a car dealer once contacted Apple, expressing interest in using Apple-1 computers for his business.
+This was by far the most lucrative idea—but it never materialized.

 PC76

-All Apple-1 came out without a case, keyboard and power supply.
+All Apple-1 computers were sold without a case, keyboard, or power supply.

-For the first time the Apple-1 computer was presented August 28-29, 197 at the PC76 - Personal Computing Consumer Trade Fair in Atlantic City, NJ, USA (black and white picture).
+The Apple-1 was first presented on August 28–29, 1976 at PC76 — the Personal Computing Consumer Trade Fair in Atlantic City, NJ, USA (black and white picture).

-Woz created the first Apple II in 1976 as well.
-According to Daniel Kottke he had the Apple II prototype in a shoe box.
-Already capable of colors.
-He took it to the West Coast Computer Faire.
+Woz also created the first Apple II in 1976.
+According to Daniel Kottke, he carried the Apple II prototype in a shoebox.
+It was already capable of displaying color and was shown at the West Coast Computer Faire.

 The Apple-1 Registry